Olivia de Havilland: Early life

-In 1933, a teenage de Havilland made her debut in amateur theatre in Alice in Wonderland, a production of the Saratoga Community Players based on the novel by Lewis Carroll.
-She also appeared in several school plays, including The Merchant of Venice and Hansel and Gretel.
+In 1933, a teenaged de Havilland made her amateur theater debut in Alice in Wonderland, a production of the Saratoga Community Players based on the novel by Lewis Carroll.
+She appeared in several school plays, including The Merchant of Venice and Hansel and Gretel.
 Her passion for drama eventually led to a confrontation with her stepfather, who forbade her from participating in further extracurricular activities.
 When he learned that she had won the lead role of Elizabeth Bennet in a school fund-raising production of Jane Austen's Pride and Prejudice, he told her that she had to choose between staying at home or appearing in the production and not being allowed home.
-Not wanting to let her school and classmates down, she left home, moving in with a family friend.
+Not wanting to let her school and classmates down, she left home and moved in with a family friend.